mebeauchamp/CoxFlex/README.md

 # CoxFlex
-R script for estimating flexible Cox models including non-linear (NL) and/or time-dependent (TD) effects.
+R code of the CoxFlex function for estimating flexible Cox models including non-linear (NL) and/or time-dependent (TD) effects.
 ## Description
 Original code developed by Willy Wynant.
 Subsequent corrections and modifications made by Yishu Wang.
-Latest modifications and corrections by Marie-Eve Beauchamp (since September 2018).
+Latest modifications and corrections made by Marie-Eve Beauchamp (since September 2018).

 Date of last major update: February 26, 2018.<br/>
 Last update: March 30, 2022.